Annie (1982 film): Production

 Following the stage musical in 1977, the writers of the stage play asked $5 million for the rights and requested Mike Nichols to direct the film, After winning a bidding war with Paramount Pictures, Columbia purchased the rights to the Broadway musical for a record $9.5 million.
 Film producer Ray Stark wanted both John Huston and Joe Layton (while working as the director and choreographer, respectively) to also be the executive producers on the film, because it was too large an enterprise for one person.
 Regarding Huston being given the job of directing the first (and what would be the only) musical in his 40-year directing career, screenwriter Carol Sobieski stated: "Hiring John [Huston] is an outsider risk, and Ray's [Stark] a major gambler.
 He loves this kind of high risk situation."
 The film cost over $35 million, with some suggesting it cost as much as $59 million after marketing and distribution, making it one of the most expensive films at the time, and the most expensive project financed by Columbia Pictures up to that point.

+Casting

+Auditions for the title role took place all over the United States, Canada and Europe.
+Quinn was chosen out of 9,000 girls who were interviewed at casting calls.
+Among young hopefuls included Drew Barrymore, and Kristin Chenoweth, who would subsequently be cast in the role of Lily in the 1999 film.
+Sean Connery and Cary Grant were considered for the role of Oliver Warbucks, before Albert Finney was chosen.
+Bette Midler was considered for the role of Miss Hannigan, before Burnett was chosen.
+Jack Nicholson, Mickey Rooney, Mick Jagger, and Steve Martin were considered for the role of Rooster before Tim Curry was chosen.